| | | | |

 Process shots 1 to 4 to make shortbread crust.

-STEP 1: Start by making the shortbread crust.
-Cream the butter and sugar together until light and fluffy.
+STEP 1: Make the shortbread crust by creaming the butter and sugar until light and fluffy.

 STEP 2: Add the flour and salt and mix on low until the flour is well distributed.
 The mixture should be coarse and crumbly.

-STEP 3: Dump the crumbs into a greased and lined square pan.
-Use your hands to press the crust into a firm even layer.
+STEP 3: Dump the crumbs into a lined square pan.
+Use your hands to press the crust into a firm, even layer.

 STEP 4: Bake the crust and set it on a wire rack.